machal/cssmine-content/content/css3-transforms.md

 Browser Support
 ---------------

 IE10+.
-For older browsers, you will probably need feature detection using Modernizr and then come up with an alternative solution.
-Basic 2D transformations can be carried away in older Internet Explorers using a proprietary [filter](http://msdn.microsoft.com/en-us/library/ms533014%28VS.85%29.aspx) function.
+For older browsers, you will probably need to use feature detection using Modernizr and then come up with an alternative solution.
+Basic 2D transformations can be carried out in older Internet Explorers using a proprietary [filter](http://msdn.microsoft.com/en-us/library/ms533014%28VS.85%29.aspx) function.
 Also, there is a [smart